 - 1. To know the objectives and performance goals for them. - 2.
 To know product and service specification like volume, quality and process etc. - 3.
 To know the performance parameters against which their performance is measured and evaluated. - 4.
-To know divisional (responsibility centre) profitability etc. - Space to write important points for revision
+To know divisional (responsibility centre) profitability etc.

-4 Essentials of a Good Cost Accounting System
+4. Essentials of a Good Cost Accounting System